Insainian/UCM-Course-Stats/README.md

 # UCM Course Stats

-This is project is for UC Merced's CSE-111 Final Project.
+This project is for UC Merced's CSE-111 Final Project.
 Our goal was to create a class scheduler that would make it easy for student's to digest all relevant course data and choose the courses best for them.
 To do this, we used [Postgres](https://www.postgresql.org/) and [Budibase](https://budibase.com/), both hosted on Docker.